We feel your pain. Social media is essential for your marketing, but creating fresh content daily is, let’s be honest, exhausting. But there is hope.

 If you want to go viral, one of the best ways is with a funny photo or video.
 Inspiring and funny content is some of the most shared on social media, so don’t be afraid to have some fun.
 Do try to keep it on brand and relevant to your audience though!

 Reward your loyal followers with special social media promos and deals.
+According to the latest coupon statistics, 77% of consumers follow brands on social media to stay up-to-date with their latest offers.
 Try offering exclusive deals to followers on one network, but not all.
 Offering different content and deals on your channels helps encourage people to follow you on more than one channel.

 Infographics are a great way to turn data and statistics into highly shareable visual content for social media.
 Create an image or try one of Biteable’s infographic templates for an engaging video infographic.